pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 ## Description

-__pdjr-skplugin-metadata__ implements a resource provider based metadata model and services which support metadata intialisation, the taking of metadata snaphots, peristence of dynamic metadata updates and the editing of metadata across all Signal K paths.
+__pdjr-skplugin-metadata__ implements a resource provider based metadata intialisation and persistence mechanism, and also provides a simple editor that can be used to create and maintain Signal K metadata.

-The plugin uses the Signal K resource provider as a backing store for metadata and requires at least one custom resource type to act as the 'active' repository.
+The plugin uses the Signal K resource provider as a backing store for metadata and requires at least one custom resource type (let's call it the *metadata resource type*) dedicated to metadata persistence.
-Additioanal metadata resource types can be purposed for different requirements; configuration, snapshotting, prototyping, multi-language support, whatever.
+Each resource in the metadata resource type has a name equivalent to a Signal K path and a value which specifies the metadata object for this path.

-With a file system backed resource provider the metadata managed by the plugin is instantiated as a collection of JSON text files stored in the resource folder associated with the active resource type.
+In a file-system backed resource provider (like the Signal K system plugin) a resource type is instantiated as a folder and each resource as a JSON text file.
-A metadata resource folder can contain two types of JSON encoded text
-files: files named '*path*' are known as *metadata files* whilst files named '.*path*' are known as *metadata source files*.
+Supplying metadata to initialise a Signal K key is as straightforward as placing an appropriately named text file in the resource folder.
+Metadata files can be created and maintained by hand using either an external text editor or the plugin configuration interface.

+When the plugin starts, each metadata resource in the metadata resource type is loaded into the Signal K data store.
+Optionally, the plugin can be configured to ensure that any dynamic change to a metadata value in the Signal K data store also updates the associated metadata resource.

+The plugin implements two tools, 'compose' and 'snapshot' that can help with establishing and maintaining a collection of metadata resources.

-The plugin supports a hierarchical composition mechanism for generating metadata files from metadata source files.
+The compose tool implements a mechanism for generating a metadata resource from one or more *metadata configuration resource*s through hierarchical composition.

-For the purpose of initialising metadata in Signal K a collection of metadata files is required.
-These can be writen explicitly using a text editor, composed from metadata source files using the plugin's compose function or generated from the current Signal K hierarchy using the plugin's snapshot function.
-Additionally, an update function allows any dynamic changes to metadata to be preserved in the resource repository.

-The plugin configuration interface includes a simple metadata editor which allows syntax guided and syntax free editing of repository metadata files.

-simple hierarchical
-composition mechanism is available which uses files with names of the form '.*path*[.]'
+Metdata resources with names of the form '.*path*[.]' are used by the compose tool which assumes that a metadata resource called '.*path*' provides metadata destined for the metadata file called *path* whilst one called '.*path*.' provides metadata for all metadata resources that are named as hierarchical descendents of *path*.

+configuration
-The initial period identifies the file as a *metadata configuration file* (rather than a file containing metadata that will be injected into Signal K).
+file* (rather than a file containing metadata that will be injected into Signal K).
 A metadata configuration file named .*path* specifies properties for